jdhao/nvim-config/docs/README.md

 choco install neovim
 ```

-The Neovim that chocolatey installs may not be up to date.
+The Nvim that chocolatey installs may not be up to date.
 To use the
-cutting-edge features of Neovim, you may download [the nightly
+cutting-edge features of Nvim, you may download [the nightly
 release](https://github.com/neovim/neovim/releases/download/nightly/nvim-win64.zip) from GitHub and manually extract it.

 ## macOS